• Home

 Old-fashioned oats - Use rolled oats in this mango overnight oats recipe, quick-cooking oats may be too mushy, and the recipe has not been tested with steel-cut oats.
 If you need steel-cut oat recipes, try apple steel-cut oats, banana steel-cut oats, or pumpkin steel-cut oatmeal.
 Use certified gluten-free oats if needed.

 Mango - Fresh or frozen mango can be used.
 If using frozen mangoes, let them thaw.
-Then if there are large chunks cut them into small bite-size pieces.
+Then, if there are large chunks, cut them into small bite-sized pieces.

 Depending on your store, frozen mango can be cheaper than fresh mango.
-Also, you don’t have to worry about it being ripe, and it can be kept in the freezer to always have mango on hand for overnight oats.
-For more mango breakfast recipes try chia breakfast bowl or mango oatmeal.
+Also, you don't have to worry about it being ripe, and it can be kept in the freezer to always have mango on hand for overnight oats.
+For more mango breakfast recipes, try a chia breakfast bowl, chia seed mango pudding, or mango oatmeal.

 Dairy-Free Milk - The oats soak in the milk overnight making them soft.
 Any dairy-free milk can be used, try it with almond milk, soy milk, oat milk, or coconut milk.